Mc Lean Bible Church

-Start your journey with an affirmation.
+Start your journey with a prayer.

-Choose a subject of interest
+Choose a subject that is of interest to you.

 It should be relevant